evanseitz/ManifoldEM_ESPER/README.md

 # README
 ## Cryo-EM Heuristic Analysis

-This repository contains the software implementation for our paper **Heuristic Analysis of Manifolds from Simulated Cryo-EM Ensemble Data** (Seitz, Schwander, Maji, Acosta-Reyes, Liao, Frank): https://www.biorxiv.org/?TBD?.
+This repository contains the software implementation for our paper **Heuristic Analysis of Manifolds from Simulated Cryo-EM Ensemble Data** (Seitz, Schwander, Maji, Acosta-Reyes, Liao, Frank).
 It contains tools to apply the discussed methods to quasi-continuum models.
 This work was developed in the Frank research group at Columbia University in collaboration with Peter Schwander at the University of Wisconsin-Milwaukee (UWM).

 These algorithms were developed to run our synthetic data, generated as described in the SI.
-As well, a detailed description is also provided in our previous paper **Simulation of Cryo-EM Ensembles from Atomic Models of Molecules Exhibiting Continuous Conformations** (Seitz, Acosta-Reyes, Schwander, Frank), along with published repository:
+Additional information on this protocol can be found in our previous paper: **Simulation of Cryo-EM Ensembles from Atomic Models of Molecules Exhibiting Continuous Conformations** (Seitz, Acosta-Reyes, Schwander, Frank); along with published repository:
 - Paper: https://www.biorxiv.org/content/10.1101/864116v1
 - Repository: https://github.com/evanseitz/cryoEM_synthetic_continua

 We have additionally supplied a sample of pristine data that can be experimented with in the `0_Data_Inputs` folder.
-This example data can be further altered with additive Gaussian noise and introduction of noisy-duplicates via scripts in the 'Pristine_AddNoiseTau' folder, as well as CTF via scripts in the 'Pristine_AddCtfSNR' folder. (###mention EMPIAR?)

-Please note that additional steps in coding are still needed to make this workflow accessible to experimentally-obtained data.
-Much of the code necessary for processing and organizing such data into projection directions is already available in the first half of the ManifoldEM suite: (TBD link)... with our workflow branching off from the current ManifoldEM logic permanently after manifolds are created via Diffusion Maps and immediately before NLSA is performed.
+This example data can be further altered with additive Gaussian noise and introduction of noisy-duplicates via scripts in the 'Pristine_AddNoiseTau' folder, as well as CTF via scripts in the 'Pristine_AddCtfSNR' folder.
+Please note that additional steps in coding are required to make this workflow accessible to experimentally-obtained data.
+Much of the code necessary for processing and organizing such data into projection directions is already available in the first half of the ManifoldEM suite.
+Here, our workflow branches off from the current ManifoldEM framework permanently after manifolds are created via Diffusion Maps and immediately before NLSA is performed.

 ## Instructions:

 ### Environment:
-First, install Anaconda from https://docs.anaconda.com/anaconda/install.
+First, install [Anaconda](https://docs.anaconda.com/anaconda/install).
 Additionally, LaTex can be installed, e.g. via [TeX Live](https://tug.org/texlive)... if not, syntax for figure generation in these scripts will need to be individually altered.
-Next, with Anaconda sourced, create a new Aniconda environment:
+Next, with Anaconda sourced, create a new Anaconda environment:

 `condo create -n Manifold python=3`